MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 ### Structured Text

-In some cases, Power Query will read your text file as some kind of delimeter separated value file.
-This will essentially treat it as a CSV, though potentially with a different delimeter, and all of the same dropdowns discussed above will apply.
+When Power Query can detect structure to your text file, it will treat it as a delimiter separated value file, and give you the same options available when opening a CSV--which is essentially just a file with an extension indicating the delimiter type.

-For example, if you save the following below as a text file, it will be read as a CSV rather than unstructured text.
+For example, if you save the following below as a text file, it will be read as having a tab delimiter rather than unstructured text.
 ```
 Column 1	Column 2	Column 3
 This is a string.
 1	ABC123